 If you're looking to enjoy the claimed benefits the answer to the above question is no.

 You can enjoy these benefits without the disadvantages of variable speed furnaces.
-Just make sure you have a good contractor install your furnace and duct system.
+Just make sure you have a good quality contractor install your single speed furnace and duct system.

 It's not that they're bad furnaces.
 And I won't say that there is never a reason to install them.
 There are times when they might be a better fit.